leo-project/leofs/docs/faq/client.md

 See [Administrators / Settings / LeoGateway Settings - Uploading Objects](/admin/settings/leo_gateway.md)

+## Has LeoFS supported the gzip compression on GET?

+Yes since 1.4.3, you can request the gzip compression to LeoFS by adding `AcceptEncoding: gzip` into the HTTP request header.
+However it doesn't mean the gzip compression is always applied to any objects returned from LeoFS. it's applied only in case `object.size >= 300 && object.size < large_object.chunked_obj_len in leo_gateway.conf`.

 ## Can't read files stored in LeoFS using s3fs

 s3fs can make a part request in a different size on each part as described below.